8 easy ways to improve your home internet

 • More people in your household: Lots of people using the same internet can affect speeds.

-• Connecting more devices using the same internet: The more devices you connect, the more bandwidth you may need.
+• Connecting more devices with the same internet: The more devices you connect, the more bandwidth you may need.

-• Streaming in higher quality: Streaming services use significantly more data when set to HD or 4K.
-If you’ve upgraded your viewing without upgrading your internet, this could affect your experience.
+• Streaming in higher quality: Streaming services use much more data when set to HD or 4K.
+If you’ve upgraded your viewing but not your internet, this could affect your experience.

 nbn® Key Facts (PDF, 82KB)